 Rheumatoid arthritis

-Rheumatoid arthritis and Arthritis are among the most typical chronic ailments and, with an aging population, become even more common.
+Rheumatoid arthritis and arthritis are among the most typical chronic ailments and, with an aging population, have become even more common.
 Strictly speaking, arthritis means disease of the joints, while rheumatoid arthritis is the disease of the soft connective tissues that support the movement of joints.
 The difference is often artificial since most disorders affect joints and connective tissues.

 rheumatoid arthritis

 While cartilage is wearing down, the tips of bones on either side of a joint may respond by growing small bony outgrowths known as osteophytes.
-One of the sites in which these bony nodes can be easily diagnosed without an X-ray is the last joint of the toes and fingers.
-Spondylosis is a similar condition that affects the spine, but the main problem of spinal spondylosis is the degeneration of the discs between every two vertebras.
+One of the sites at which these bony nodes can be easily diagnosed without an X-ray is the last joint of the toes and fingers.
+Spondylosis is a similar condition that affects the spine, but the main problem with spinal spondylosis is the degeneration of the discs between every two vertebras.

 The other two main groups of arthritis and rheumatism are inflammatory arthritis, the most ordinary form of rheumatoid arthritis, and soft tissue rheumatism.
 Rheumatoid arthritis affects approximately 1 percent of the population; for unknown reasons, it is almost three times more common in females than males.
 Its etiology, as well, remains disappointingly obscure.
 It tends to start at a younger age than osteoarthritis (typically between 30 and 55) and is more destructive; about 30-35 percent of victims of this medical condition become seriously incapacitated within ten years of illness.
 Rheumatoid arthritis primarily affects small joints of the hands and feet, leading to a typical hand deformity, but it can distress virtually any joint.
-There are numerous other forms of inflammatory arthritis, which are related to different forms of bacterial infections.
+Numerous other forms of inflammatory arthritis are related to different forms of bacterial infections.

 The last group is real rheumatism, disturbing the soft connective tissues rather than the cartilage and bones of joints.
 There are numerous forms, some with picturesque names.
-This group includes arthropathy, which affects the points in which tendons are linked to bones (the most well-known conditions are tennis elbow, which affects the outer part of the elbow, and golfer’s elbow, which upsets the inner part).
+This group includes arthropathy, which affects the points at which tendons are linked to bones (the most well-known conditions are tennis elbow, which affects the outer part of the elbow, and golfer’s elbow, which upsets the inner part).

-Capsulitis is the inflammation of the capsule’s tissues surrounding the joint (usually, Capsulitis affects shoulder joints and is well-known as a stiff “frozen” shoulder).
-Some other diagnoses are reserved for bursitis (inflammation of a bursa, softening pad that partly covers a majority of joints).
+Capsulitis is the inflammation of the capsule’s tissues surrounding the joint (usually, capsulitis affects shoulder joints and is well-known as a stiff “frozen” shoulder).
+Some other diagnoses are reserved for bursitis (inflammation of a bursa, a softening pad that partly covers a majority of joints).
 Bursitis diagnoses include Housemaid’s Knee, Clergyman’s Knee, which starts due to extensive kneeling, and Weaver’s Bottom.
 Weaver’s Bottom came to medicine.
 This form of arthritis commonly affected weavers who shuffled up and down long benches to tend their looms!

 The homeopathic approach to the treatment of different forms of arthritis

-1. What exactly is the problem:
+1. What exactly is the problem?

-2. discomfort, stiffness, pain, sleep disturbance, limitation of particular activities, …
+2. Discomfort, stiffness, pain, sleep disturbance, limitation of particular activities,

 4. How long has it been a problem, and what has evolved?
-By using the term “Evolution” in this case, I mean the development process of the ailment.
-At which part of the body does it start, and what has happened after that – has the pain changed location?
+By using the term “evolution” in this case, I mean the development process of the ailment.
+At which part of the body does it start, and what has happened after that—has the pain changed location?
 If so, is there any specific pattern?
 Does it come and go?
 What is triggering the symptoms?

 7. “Mentals” and “Generals.”
 The “mentals” comprise how the patient responds to and handles (or fails to handle) the problems.
 The “generals” describe a person’s preferences: